PRATMG/MSCS532_Assignment1/README.md

 # MSCS532_Assignment1
-# MSCS532 Assignment 1: Insertion Sort decreasing order
+## Insertion Sort decreasing order

 This Python script implements the Insertion Sort algorithm to sort an array in monotonically decreasing order.